ihor-nahuliak/task-23-jul-2019/docs/transactions.md

 | updated_at               | datetime |                                                    |
 | transaction_type         | int      | transfer, recharge, withdraw, correction           |
 | transaction_status       | int      | created, rejected, accepted, done                  |

+We don't really need that table in this task, actually, because we already store that data in payments table.
+If you wanna make horizontal sharding it's also not so useful, because transactions table is one of the biggest table.